Seeing error code 229 on your Lennox® furnace?

 This means your furnace is ignited at high speed because its low pressure switch couldn’t close.

 It’s better to have an Expert like one from Service Experts Heating & Air Conditioning in West Palm Beach handle repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like this one.
+Our technicians are ACE certified, which means they’re well-equipped to fix a furnace error like this one.

 We want you to be fully content with our furnace repair in West Palm Beach.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*